-Home to one of the finest Western Art collections west of the Mississippi, in the Garis Gallery of the American West, you can enjoy an incredible collection of paintings and sculptures, and learn the stories of some of the artists.
-Walking through the gallery is like a trip through a small maze, with each turn providing a surprise of art, both contemporary and historical.
-Works by Frederick Remington, George Catlin, Charles Russell, Allan Houser and regional and local artists of note are on display in the permanent collection.
+Home to one of the finest Western Art collections west of the Mississippi, in the Garis Gallery of the American West, you can enjoy an incredible collection of paintings and sculptures.
+Works by renowned artists including Frederick Remington, George Catlin, Charles Russell, Allan Houser and regional and local artists of note are on display in the permanent collection.

 In 2018, the museum in its Chisholm Trail 150th Partnership (Chisholm Trail Heritage Center in Duncan, Visit Enid and the Cherokee Strip Regional Heritage Center in Enid, and the Oklahoma Historical Society) was awarded three of the state’s highest honors given in the Oklahoma tourism industry.
-The partnership won the RedBud Award for Outstanding Media Coverage and earned Merit Awards (category runner-up) for Best Partnership and Best Tri-Fold or Single Sheet Brochure or Publication.
+The partnership won the RedBud Outstanding Media Coverage Award and Merit Awards (category runner-up) for Best Partnership and Best Tri-Fold or Single Sheet Brochure or Publication.
 And in 2013, the Heritage Center was voted Best Museum in Chickasaw Country.

 A private parking lot on-site at the Chisholm Trail Heritage Center offers space for RV, buses and large vehicle parking.
 Don’t be surprised if you see school buses during the week!
 More than 10,000 students visit during the academic school year.
 They receive structured-learning class field trips.
 Travelers can stretch their legs on a nature walk, or have a picnic.
 Pets are welcome.
 Also, check out the website for information regarding special events.
 Or, for the most up-to-date information, visit the Facebook page.
 Before you leave, be sure to visit our gift shop for unique gift items and souvenirs.